 The story, though, came from the men under center.

-I charted every time the ball both quarterbacks put in the air in this game.
+I charted every time the ball went in the air in this game.
 Even the passes that didn’t end up counting because of penalties negating the plays, I documented.
 Darnold ended up with 32 tosses, while Falk had a whopping 54 attempts.
 I made notes about the good, bad, and horrible aspects of the throws.